hoopers-club/hoopers/src/pages/posts/articles/2022-07-20-começam-hoje-os-oitavos-de-final.md

 <!--EndFragment-->

-Noprimeiro jogo Portugal defrontou a Itália.
+No primeiro jogo Portugal defrontou a Itália.
 Um encontro equilibrado do início ao fim, onde a Itália não perdeu a vantagem (13 pontos foi a sua maior), terminando 67-71 para os Italianos.

 Por Portugal, a melhor exibição foi a de **André Cruz** com 22 pts (57% FG) | 6 res | 3 ast:

 <!--StartFragment-->